T4shf33n/Undecimus/README.md

 * Option to block app revokes
 * Option to restore RootFS
 * Option to Export tfp0
-* Button to restart device
+* Button to restart the device
-* Button to open Cydia in case it doesn't appear on the Home Screen
+* Button to open Cydia if it doesn't appear on the Home Screen
 * Label to show the days left till the application expires
 * Built-In Update checker
 * Working debugserver